IHE/ITI.Scheduling/input/pagecontent/volume-1.md

 The Scheduling Client determines an appropriate potential appointment based on the parameters it supplies to the Scheduling Server, and then books an appointment for a given patient.
 The following points apply to the Scheduling Client:

 - The client needs a mechanism to properly identify the patient.
 Although the details of this capability is out of scope for this profile, it is recommended that the Scheduling Client is grouped with the Patient Demographics Consumer from the [IHE PDQm](https://profiles.ihe.net/ITI/PDQm/index.html) Profile.
-- The client should determine the FHIR Capability Statement for the [Server](CapabilityStatement-IHE.Scheduling.server.html).
+- The client SHOULD determine the FHIR Capability Statement for the [Server](CapabilityStatement-IHE.Scheduling.server.html).

 Please see the FHIR Capability Statement for the [Client](CapabilityStatement-IHE.Scheduling.client.html).